HRL-Laboratories/spinqick/docs/getting_started.rst

 You will need to copy the firmware and the fork of qick onto the board, as described in the qick quickstart guide.

 If using the crosstalk compensation firmware, you must initialize the XtalkSoc object in place of QickSoc.
-When you start your pyro server, it will look something like this:
+To start your pyro server, it will look something like this:

 ::